bentsherman/ml-toolkit/README.md

 3. `regress.py`: regression algorithms
 4. `visualize.py`: data visualization

+These scripts are found in the `bin` folder.
 Each script takes two inputs: (1) a tab-delimited data matrix and (2) a JSON configuration file.
 The data matrix is read as a pandas DataFrame; it should contain row-wise samples and should include both features and outputs.
 The JSON config file should specify numerical features, categorical features, and outputs.
 The following example could be for a dataset of housing prices:
 ```json
 {
    "numerical": [